5argon/E7Unity/src/E7Unity/Assets/E7Unity/Documentation~/components/animator-ui.md

 One exception, anywhere, and the rest of the editor session throws that on every enable.
 Recompiling or restarting Unity clears it, since either forces a domain reload.

-`SelectableRegistryReset` empties both at `SubsystemRegistration`, giving each play session the state a fresh domain would have.
-It covers every selectable in the project, not only this package's, because the registry is shared — and it lives here because those two fields are `protected static`, reachable only from a subclass.
+`SelectableRegistryRepair` widens the array to fit the count and lifts a negative count back to zero — once at `SubsystemRegistration`, and again before any of this package's widgets enables.
+Neither is a state the registry can reach on its own, and neither repair discards a registration.
+It lives here because those two fields are `protected static`, reachable only from a subclass.

+> [!WARNING]
+> Emptying the registry instead looks like the obvious repair and is a trap.
+A prefab opened for editing keeps its
+> preview scene alive across a play-mode transition, so selectables can already be registered when a play session
+> begins.
+Zeroing the count underneath them sends it negative as they disable, and the next enable writes to
+> `s_Selectables[-1]` — the same exception, arrived at from the other direction.

 ## Parameters you leave out